 Bishop Miguel de los Santos Díaz y Gómara, Ordinary of the Diocese of Cartagena in Spain, surrounded by members of the Brotherhood of the Holy Christ of Refuge, during the so-called Procession of Silence, since 1943 traversing the darkened streets of Murcia (initially at midnight on Good Friday, and in 1958 its start was accelerated by two hours).
-The confreres are dressed in traditional Spanish penitential robes with high, pointed and face-covering hoods.
-Bishop Díaz y Gómara in the procession participates in the winter, ermine-lined cappa magna, with head covered with a hood.
-In the case of the clergy privileged to use the cappa magna, it was one of the distinguishing features of the penitent nature of the ceremony, the second one was a loose and dragged train – in this case it is held on the prelate’s shoulder.
-It is also worth noting the use of gloves, forbidden in combination with cappa magna, on which it is easy to see the bishop’s ring [photo from Cofradía del Stmo.
+The confreres are dressed in traditional Spanish penitential robes with high, pointed, face-covering hoods.
+Bishop Díaz y Gómara is participating in the procession in the winter, ermine-lined cappa magna, with his head covered with a hood.
+In the case of the clergy privileged to use a cappa magna, it was one of the distinguishing features of the penitent nature of the ceremony; the latter one was the train of the cappa lying loose on the ground.
+In this case, however, it is being held on the prelate’s shoulder.
+A notable detail is the gloves, forbidden in a combination with a cappa magna, on which one can easily notice the bishop’s ring [photo from Cofradía del Stmo.
 Cristo del Refugio].